-Sieb Dijkstra: The story of a Scottish football cult hero
+The story of cult hero Sieb Dijkstra

 Dijkstra was the last line of a Motherwell side that finished third in 1994 - his final season at Fir Park - with the four-point deficit on champions Rangers the closest the club have come to a post-war top-flight title.

-It remains a bittersweet memory for 53-year-old, now on the coaching staff at Eredivise side Fortuna Sittard as well as running his own goalkeeping academy.
+It remains a bittersweet memory for 53-year-old, who now runs own goalkeeping academy in the Netherlands.

 "We had great belief we could win the title.
 We had players like Chris McCart, Paul Lambert and Tommy Coyne, and an amazing team sprit.